 “John has expanded the palette of plants for gardeners in the South, Southeast, and Texas,” says Noble.
 “His garden has a lot to teach.”
 After a lifetime of teaching, Fairey remains himself an eager learner, continually experimenting with plants and treating his garden as an artist’s canvas on which he paints with light, foliage, and even the wind.

-To plan a visit to Peckerwood Garden, visit peckerwoodgarden.org.
+To plan a visit to Peckerwood Garden, go to peckerwoodgarden.org.